tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

-## 5 List of Terms with axioms in the Fitness For Use Framework ontology (portions normative, see 1.4)
+## 5 List of Terms with axioms in the Fitness For Use Framework ontology (normative)

 ### 5.1 Class terms